Western Siberia

 Western Siberia covers an area of 2500000 km2, nearly 80% of which is located within the West Siberian Plain.
 The largest rivers of the region are the Irtysh and the Ob.
+All major rivers of Western Siberia belong to the Kara Sea basin.

 The West Siberian petroleum basin is the largest hydrocarbon (petroleum and natural gas) basin in the world covering an area of about 2.2 million km2, and is also the largest oil and gas producing region in Russia.

-In medieval times, the region was part of the Golden Horde.
+In medieval times, parts of the region were part of the Golden Horde.
 After its gradual decline during the 15th century, the Khanate of Sibir, centered on Tyumen, was formed within the area.
 In the late 16th century, most of Western Siberia was conquered by the Russian Empire, while its southern region became part of the Kazakh Khanate.
 The current international borders between Russia and Kazakhstan came into being in the late 20th century following the dissolution of the Soviet Union.

 Major cities

 The most populous city of Western Siberia is Novosibirsk.
 Other major cities include: